Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 ## Help!
 Scores on the Test Set are _worse_ than the Train Set

-This problem is typically referred to as the "_generalization gap_", "_train-test gap_", or simply as "_overfitting_", where performance of a final chosen model on the hold out test set is worse than on the train set.
+This problem is typically referred to as the "_**generalization gap**_", "_**train-test gap**_", or simply as "_**overfitting**_", where performance of a final chosen model on the hold out test set is worse than on the train set.

-There are many causes for this problem, and we must know the specific cause in order to address it.

-We can use diagnostic tests to probe the data and the model in order to gather evidence about the unknown underlying cause of a performance mismatch.
-We cannot _know_ anything for sure, but we can build a case and then take action in response.
+We can use diagnostic tests to systematically probe the data and the model in order to gather evidence about the unknown underlying cause of a performance mismatch.
+We probably cannot _know_ anything for sure, but we can build a case and then take action in response.
 You will eventually have to make a judgement call.

-I think the top-level motivating question (from which all other questions follow) is:

-* _What evidence can we gather that the train and test sets are appropriate and reliable?_

-**Scope**: Predictive modeling for regression and classification tasks.
+**Scope**: Machine learning and deep learning predictive modeling for regression and classification tasks.

-**Warning**: Once you evaluate a model on the test set, the test set should be discarded to prevent data leakage.
-Ideally, use this checklist at project start to avoid compromising your test set integrity.

-Let's walk through some categories of common causes and checklists of questions we can use to learn more.
+Let's walk through some categories of checklists of questions we can use to learn more.

 ## Table of Contents